 Formats wrapped inside a RIFF container (for example GSM 6.10, ADPCM, CCITT, etc. ) are supported if the specific ACM (Audio Compression Manager) codec is installed inside the system.

 Multi-channel WAV, AIFF, OGG Vorbis, OPUS and WMA formats are supported natively when the MultiChannelLoadingModeSet method has been invoked with the nMode parameter set to MULTICHAN_DOWNMIX_NONE while in other cases will be converted to stereo during the loading procedure.

 Accepted MOD formats are: MOD, MTM, S3M, XM, IT and MO3.

 RAW formats are not supported directly but could be loaded in two steps by decompressing the entry into a memory buffer first, through the ZIP.EntryExtractToMemory method, and then by loading the memory buffer contents through the LoadSoundFromRawMemory method.

 In case you should need loading a specific single channel of the zipped audio file, use the LoadSoundChannelFromZip method.

 For further details about using ZIP management refer to the How to manage ZIP files tutorial.

 (*) Requires Microsoft Windows Media Format modules already installed on the target PC: you can verify the presence of these modules through a call to the IsWmaAvailable method.

-(***) Performs only sound frames (no video)
+(***) Only sound stream supported (no video)